Are Cadillacs Reliable? (Cadillac Reliability Guide)

 Are Cadillacs Reliable?

-Cadillac has upheld a reputation for making high-quality cars.
+Even so, Cadillac has upheld a reputation for making high-quality cars.
 This includes its amazing exteriors and interior designs.

-While we can’t dispute the reliability of Cadillac, the level of reliability you get depends on the models you choose.
+However, the level of reliability you get depends on the models you choose.

-However, Cadillacs are not the type of cars you will want to keep forever.
+Overall, Cadillacs are not the type of cars you will want to keep forever.
 The older models offer an unbeatable record of reliability, but there has been a decline in Cadillac’s reliability standards.

 Why Cadillacs Are Considered Fairly Reliable